 Caroline Belsom (Class of 2019) is a member of Waiola UCC in Lahaina, Hawaii.
 Caroline is in private practice as an attorney, after formerly serving as General Counsel to Kapalua Land Company.
 Caroline is a former Assistant U.S. Attorney for the Southern District of Iowa.
 Prior to a law career, Caroline was a school teacher and holds a Master’s Degree in Physics.
 Caroline is a former Assistant Moderator of the General Synod and served on the United Church of Christ’s Executive Council under the old structure.

-Traci Blackmon - Officer of the Church (Class of 2021) is the Executive Minister of Justice & Witness Ministries of the United Church of Christ and Senior Pastor of Christ The King United Church of Christ in Florissant, Missouri.
+Traci Blackmon - Officer of the Church (Appointed Member) is the Executive Minister of Justice & Witness Ministries of the United Church of Christ and Senior Pastor of Christ The King United Church of Christ in Florissant, Missouri.
 As a featured voice on many regional, national, and international platforms, Traci’s life work focuses on communal resistance to systemic injustice.
 Traci’s response in Ferguson to the killing of Michael Brown resulted in national and international recognition, gaining many audiences spanning the breadth of the White House to the Carter Center to the Vatican.
 Traci’s work is now featured in several Ferguson Uprising documentaries.
 Appointed to the Ferguson Commission by Governor Jay Nixon and to the President's Advisory Council on Faith- Based Neighborhood Partnerships for the White House by President Barack Obama, Traci is a recipient of the NAACP Rosa Parks Award; The Urban League of St. Louis Woman in Leadership Award; and the National Planned Parenthood Faith Leader Award, to name a few.
 Ebony Magazine lists Traci as one of the 2015 Power 100.
 Traci is a featured writer in several Justice publications and is a graduate of Leadership St. Louis, currently serving on the boards of The Samuel DeWitt Proctor Conference, Chicago Theological Seminary, and WomanPreach!

 Deborah Blood - Conference Minister (Class of 2019) is the Conference Minister in the Maine Conference, having served local churches for more than ten years in Connecticut.
 Deborah worked as a music teacher, a practicing attorney, and a local church pastor, with a broad participation in the life of the Church.
 Deborah has had extensive training in mediation and conflict resolution for churches and has contributed this expertise in different settings, having chaired the Wider Church Ministries and Common Global Ministries Boards at the National Setting under the old structure.
 Deborah has also served on Church and Ministry in the Association and Conference settings, having facilitated New Clergy Community of Practice, co-chaired the Sacred Conversations on Race Ministry Team and chaired the Board of Directors of the Connecticut Conference.
 Deborah is passionate about the Church, the Maine Conference and its congregations.